 Healthy Habits for Happy Kids #3- Get enough sleep!

 While children are asleep, they produce: growth hormones, serotonin (responsible for mood and behaviors), digestion chemistry (to aid with digestion and appetite), and stress chemistry (helping the body to deal with everyday stressors).
 Conversely, without sleep, children are missing out on developing these crucial elements needed for proper growth and development.
+If you find your child is getting enough sleep, but notice they are still having mood swings, digestion issues, leaky gut issues, you may want to speak to a pharmacist or GP about getting extra vitamins/supplements to support this, just like adults can.
+Take a look at things like megasporebiotic review which will help give you an understanding of what these supplements provide.
+However, start by looking at how to improve their sleeping pattern.
 Your child may struggle with getting a good night’s sleep, so here are some helpful suggestions:

 - Be more active during the day- Getting exercise and activity in during the day helps to regulate circadian rhythms and promotes better sleep at night